Bible Translation (2022)

-This short essay seeks to discuss different approaches to the problem of translating the Bible into modern English.
-Right at the outset, one may ask a very pertinent question: What is modern English?
+- What is modern English?
 Indeed, what does ‘modern’ mean?
-Is the English language spoken today, complete with its generational peculiarities and time-limited expressions, modern?
-Or is modern to be seen as an up-to-date way of speaking that will retain relevance for longer than just a few years?
+Is the English language spoken today, complete with its generational peculiarities and time-limited expressions, ‘modern’?
+Or is ‘modern’ to be seen as an up-to-date way of speaking that will retain relevance for longer than just a few years?

-Furthermore, where is modern English spoken?
+First, question one, and where is modern English spoken?
 Not only in England!
 Many countries in the world have English as their first language, but there are huge cultural and linguistic differences between them.
-Someone has said that the United States of America and Great Britain are two continents divided by a common language.
+Someone once said that the United States of America and Great Britain are two countries divided by a common language.
 Does the English language spoken by someone living in the United Kingdom bear any real resemblance to that spoken by someone who lives in Australia?